FlutterFlow/flutterflow-documentation/docs/resources/libraries.md

 ## Publishing a Library

-To publish a project as a library, start by creating a FlutterFlow project as you normally would, then follow these steps:
+To publish a FlutterFlow project as a library, start by creating a FlutterFlow project as you normally would, then follow these steps:

 <div style={{
     position: 'relative',